Addressing a Public Safety Crisis

 Second Phase: Formation of OUC

-On October 1, 2004, management of the PSCC changed from a joint operation of the Metropolitan Police Department (MPDC) and FEMS to a new District of Columbia government agency: the Office of Unified Communications (OUC).
+On October 1, 2004, management of the PSCC changed from a joint operation of the Metropolitan Police Department (MPD) and Fire and Emergency Medical Services (FEMS) departments to a new District of Columbia government agency: the Office of Unified Communications (OUC).
 The agency's responsibilities would include all 911 and 311 call-taking, as well as police, fire and medical dispatch.

 Third Phase: Opening of the Unified Communications Center (UCC)